-WRI plans to field three seasonal Fire Modules in 2018.
+WRI plans to field two seasonal Fire Modules in 2019.
 Module staffing will include one Module Leader (SRB), one Assistant Leader (FFT1), and two to four FFT2s.

-The modules will be designated as the Southern Blue Ridge Module, the Virginia Allegheny Highlands Module, and the South Carolina Coastal Plain Module.
+The modules will be designated as the Southern Blue Ridge Module and the South Carolina Coastal Plains Module.

 Southern Blue Ridge Module: Based near Hiawassee, GA, and working in both Georgia & South Carolina, primarily serving the Chattahoochee-Oconee and the Sumter National Forests.

-South Carolina Coastal Plain Module: Based near Charleston, SC, and primarily serving the Francis Marion National Forest.
+South Carolina Coastal Plains Module: Based in Mt.
+Pleasant, SC, and primarily serving the Francis Marion National Forests.

 Essential Results-Based Duties

 - Lead a four to six-member Fire Module, which will operate as part of a greater inter-agency team in a dynamic environment, working with varying partners and overhead depending on the work site and project.

 - Maintain consistent contact with WRI HQ.

 - Exemplify High Reliability Organizing principles, and commitment to excellent conservation and operational outcomes.

 - Assure that WRI vehicles and equipment are maintained in a fire-ready status.
 Use power equipment and hand tools to improve firebreaks and conduct prescribed burns.